T-racey/100-days-of-code/log.md

 Apparently we have a couple of hours homework and class starts at 11am on Monday so more time to practice my coding before we get going on new learning.

 I'm looking forward to a bit of a break from the keyboard and will be keen to consolidate my learning a bit more.

+### Day 25: March 25th 2023
+**Today's Progress:**

+Today, being a Saturday was a catching up on life kind of day.
+I wondered if I would squeeze some coding practice in and I managed to just get my hour in before midnight!

+I continued with my Udacity course on HTML and completed the HTML Syntax Problem Set.
+I also completed the HTML Syntax Quiz.
+I then completed a couple of level 8 Codewar challenges.
+Another Sum of Positives challenge and how to add two arrays together.

+**Thoughts:**.

+Looking forward to a morning of revision tomorrow.